amodhakal/fasttute.dev/README.md

 ## The Solution

-Fasttute is a web application that takes a YouTube URL and generates an interactive, AI-powered learning session.
+FastTute is a web application that takes a YouTube URL and generates an interactive, AI-powered learning session.
 It provides: